Jingle Jam

 Priority Areas

-Jingle Jam seeks charities making the world better for children and young people across four Focus Areas:
+Jingle Jam targets four specific focus areas, all within the context of making the world a better place for children and young people:

-- Mental and Physical Health - Improving the mental and physical health of young people (examples: CALM's suicide prevention services, Sarcoma UK's cancer research)
+- Mental and Physical Health: Improving the mental and physical health of young people

 What They Don't Fund

-- Organizations that do not focus on children and young people
+- Organizations whose work does not primarily benefit children and young people

 Ready to write a winning application for Jingle Jam?